WELCOMING PILGRIMS OF HOPE: What awaits visitors—and us—in the year ahead

 SPECIAL EVENTS

-THURSDAY, MAY 22 — “What Is Christian Hope” with Rhonda Miska.
-Rhonda’s presentation will get to the heart of a Christian perspective on hope.
+THURSDAY, MAY 22 — Rhonda Miska, a long-time parish minister and justice seeker, will get to the heart of a Christian perspective on hope.
 “Hope does not disappoint,” St. Paul writes to the Romans, but what does that mean?
+The event is at 6:30 p.m. at Church of the Resurrection, a diocesan Jubilee Year pilgrimage site.

 MONDAY, JULY 28 — “The Hope of the Martyrs” with Fr.
 Tom Lindner.
 To what degree did hope compel the martyrs, and how might we understand and be encouraged by that hope?
 Those are questions Fr.
 Tom will consider as we gather on the Feast of Blessed Stanley Rother, an Oklahoma farm boy and martyr of Guatemala.